i-like-robots/react-tag-autocomplete/readme.md

 #### ariaErrorMessage (optional)

-References an element by ID which contains more information about errors related to the component.
+References an element by ID which contains more information about errors relating to the component.
 Defaults to `""`.

 #### classNames (optional)